Tracking and Mapping in Medical Computer Vision: A Review: Medical Specialties and Relevant Applications

 \subsection{Gastroenterology}

-In gastroenterology, medical computer vision is useful for extending field of view with the purpose of ensuring coverage in colonoscopy screening.
-This enables better detection of polyps or cancer by helping all regions be seen and surveyed~\citep{maRealTime3DReconstruction2019, zhang3DReconstructionDeformable2021,turanNonrigidMapFusionbased2017}.
-It is similarly helpful for stomach reconstruction reconstruction where it can again help for detecting detect ulcers or cancer.
+In gastroenterology, medical computer vision is useful for extending the camera's field of view with the purpose of ensuring coverage in colonoscopy screening.
+This enables better detection of polyps or cancer by helping all regions to be seen and surveyed~\citep{maRealTime3DReconstruction2019, zhang3DReconstructionDeformable2021,turanNonrigidMapFusionbased2017}.
+It is similarly helpful for stomach reconstruction where it can again help to detect ulcers or cancer.
 To enable the reconstruction of a 3D surface such as the colon, successful localization of the camera is key~\citep{widyaStomach3DReconstruction2021}.
 Thus, methods that are important in this field are SfM, NRSfM, SLAM, NR SLAM, and mosaicking.
 These environments are nonrigid, so the accuracy of rigid methods when they are applied depends on the rigidity of capture and length of video.